Trojan Attacks on Neural Network Controllers for Robotic Systems: Proof-of-concept implementation using a differential-drive robot

-To train the NN-based controller, the geometric controller \eqref{eq:gemetric_controller} is used to reach 200 randomly sampled desired target points $\{(x_r^i,\, y_r^i)\}_{i=1}^{200}$ from random initial robot poses.
+{\it{Dataset Generation:}} To train the NN-based controller, the controller \eqref{eq:geometric_controller} is used to reach 200 randomly sampled desired target points $\{(x_r^i,\, y_r^i)\}_{i=1}^{200}$ from random initial robot poses.
 For each target, the robot state and control inputs have been logged using a timestep of $0.2\,\text{s}$, resulting in a dataset of approximately $100{,}000$ entries of the form:

 where $\omega_l$ and $\omega_r$ are the controller outputs at each timestep.